Raspberry Pi is a low-cost, pocket-sized computer that you can plug into a monitor and start with.

 The newer versions of Pi4 come along with tons of enhanced functions, including USB type C ports, quad-core processors, dual display ports, and more.

-So, there’s no doubt that Raspberry Pi 4, which goes by the official name of Raspberry Pi 4B, is a clear winner if you’re considering getting one for yourself.
+So, there’s no doubt that Raspberry Pi 4, which goes by the official name of Raspberry Pi 4B, is a clear winner if you’re considering getting one.

-Finally, if you’ve bought a Raspberry Pi, you must be wondering what and how you can make use of it?
+Finally, if you’ve bought a Raspberry Pi, you must be wondering what and how you can use it.

 You’re not sure whether it can act as an actual computer?